 Every passport has an expiration date, and after that date has passed, the passport is useless, right?
 Wrong.
-A canceled or expired passport still has your photo on it along with your name and other identifying information.
-Although you can't use it to take a flight to Paris, it may still serve as identification for you in some states.
+A canceled or expired passport still has your photo on it along with your name, date of birth, and other identifying information.
+Although you can't use it to get through TSA and take a flight to Paris, it may still serve as an identification card for you in some states.
+Whether it be for a marriage certificate or divorce decree, valid photo ID is required and an old passport, for some government agencies, may work.

 Expiration of a U.S. Passport